 For advice on entry and exit requirements for Northern Ireland, see our travel advice for the United Kingdom.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.

 Safety and security

-Ireland has a low incidence of serious, violent crime.
-However, secluded parks and unlit areas should be avoided.
+Ireland has a moderate incidence of serious, violent crime.
+Secluded parks and unlit areas should be avoided.
 Petty crime, including bag snatching, smash and grab from cars and public transport, and pickpocketing is common, particularly in city centres and areas frequented by tourists.
 Car theft and break-ins are increasing, especially in Dublin and tourist locations, and rental cars are particularly targeted.
 Vehicles should be parked in secure parking lots.
 Credit card fraud and ATM scams are becoming more common.
 If you are suspicious of any items that are stuck to ATMs or look unusual, do not use the machine.

 Civil unrest/political tensions

+Tensions between dissident republicans and unionists have increased in the lead up to the centenary of the Easter Rising (24-29 April – Proclamation of Irish independence).
 You should avoid all protests and demonstrations, including those associated with Northern Ireland, as they may turn violent.
 Instances of civil disorder can rapidly escalate into violence and you should avoid them wherever possible, including through careful monitoring of the media and following the advice of local authorities.